 Our selection of smaller fish tanks is perfect for any fish keeper with a smaller species of fish, like a Betta.
-The smaller tanks, like the 1 gallon and the 2.5 gallon, should only be used to keep very small fish and ideally only a few at most.
+The smaller tanks, like the 1 gallon and the 3 gallon fish tanks, should only be used to keep very small fish and ideally only a few at most.
 Small fish need plenty of space too, and if they don't get this then they could become stressed and develop health issues.
 You'll also want to ensure that you keep space in your tank for things like driftwood and creepy skull decor, which can make your fish feel more comfortable and will give them extra places to hide!
 These fish tanks are between 1 gallon and 10 gallons in size, so you should only be considering one of these if you're keeping a small amount of small fish, like a Betta.

 Hopefully the above reviews of fish tanks, aquariums and stands give you a good idea of which products you should choose.
 However, you shouldn't even begin to look at these products until you have a good idea of how to properly set up a fish tank!
 So here is a quick guide to creating the perfect environment for your fish:

 - Choose your tank carefully - 3 gallons or more is best for most species of fish

 - Pick a tank that is long (as this resembles the natural habitat of a fish)

 - Choose a gentle filter (fish don't really like strong currents)

 - Choose a heater - again, research the species so you know what temperature they feel most comfortable in